 - you want to embrace cultural differences

-- you want to learn ways of understanding cultural differences
+- you want to learn how to understand cultural differences

 - you want to learn how to talk to people from different backgrounds.

-Australia is becoming more multicultural, which means that people and traditions from other countries and cultures are becoming more noticeable and celebrated.
-Unless you live under a rock (okay, some narrow-minded people do), you’re going to meet people, and experience situations, that are unfamiliar to you.
+Australia is super-multicultural, which means that people and traditions from many other countries and cultures are noticeable and celebrated.
+More likely than not, you’re going to meet many people and experience many situations that are unfamiliar to you.

-It can be very easy to stick with what you know, rather than trying to meet people who are different from you.
-However, actively trying to understand and embrace cultural differences can open you up to a whole world of exciting new possibilities and experiences.
+It can be very easy to stick with what you know, rather than try to meet people who are different from you.
+However, actively trying to understand and embrace cultural differences can open you up to a whole world of experiences.
 Here’s what you can do:

 Do your own research

-Learning about different cultures can be a great way of developing an understanding of cultural diversity.
-Do a spot of research online or through books, and study some of the history and traditions of other cultures.
+Learning about different cultures can be a great way to develop an understanding of cultural diversity.

 Talk to someone from a different cultural background

-Try and get to know them a bit better.
-You don’t necessarily have to ask them directly about their culture, but by getting to know them you’ll automatically find out more about their life and experiences.
+Try and get to know someone from a different cultural background better.
+You don’t necessarily have to ask them directly about their culture, but by getting to know them as a friend or peer, you’ll automatically find out more about their life and experiences.
+Just being curious and open-minded can be helpful.

 One of the best ways to experience and understand other cultures is to actually live among them.
 It might take a while to save for, but planning a trip overseas to a country you’re interested in can be the best way of opening yourself up to new cultures.